kchen1023/kchen1023/README.md

 # 💫 About Me:
 ⭐️ My name is Kristin (she/her), based in Baltimore, MD.
-I'm aspiring to be a full-stack SWE.<br>🐱 I'm currently working on a web app for the game "The Battle Cats".<br>📋 It helps users keep track of evolution materials (how much is required, how much more is needed, etc.).<br>🌱 Currently using this opportunity as a way to improve my skills with Python, Java, Spring Boot, React, and SQL.<br><br>
+I'm aspiring to be a full-stack SWE.<br>🐱 I'm currently working on a web app for the game "The Battle Cats" called "Catfruit Tracker"<br>📋 It helps users keep track of evolution materials (how much is required, how much more is needed, etc.).<br>🌱 Currently using this opportunity as a way to improve my skills with Python, Java, Spring Boot, React, and SQL.<br><br>

 # 🌐 Socials: